aguirreLCD/HabitLogger/README.md

+# C# .NET Console Application

-This is a project to learn how to:
+This is a simple project to learn how to:

 - perform CRUD operations against a real database;
 - create and run a .NET console application by using Visual Studio Code and the .NET CLI.
 - use SQLite;
 - use SQLite with C# in VSCode;
 - debug;
-- test;
-- publish;

-# Using Visual Studio Code:
+## Using Visual Studio Code:

-## Create a Console Application: Habit Logger App
+### Create a Console Application: Habit Logger App

 ```
 Create a new folder => HabitLogger